foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 2. Then select the **Debug Cell** button in the menu next to the **Run** button.
 This will run the cell in a debug session, and will pause on your breakpoints in any code that runs, even if it is in a different cell or a `.py` file.
 3. You can use the Debug view, Debug Console, and all the buttons in the Debug Toolbar as you normally would in VS Code.

 Note that debugging cells in a jupyter notebook does not use any of the debug configurations in launch.json.
 It can be customized instead via settings such as `jupyter.debugJustMyCode`.

 ![Debug cell button](images/jupyter/debug-cell.png)

 ### Search through notebook

-You can search through a notebook (or parts of it by filtering the search options) by using the keyboard shortcut `kbstyle(Ctrl/Cmd + F)`.
+You can search through a notebook (or parts of it by filtering the search options) by using the keyboard shortcut `Ctrl/Cmd + F`.
 Click the Filter option (funnel icon) to search across:

 - Markdown cell input (**Markdown Source**)
 - Markdown cell output (**Rendered Markdown**)